 Removing Continental Beaded Edge or Folding Tires

 The second video in the series shows you how to remove a beaded edge continental bicycle tire.
-No harm in practicing this a few times so you are comfortable with the process.
-Will make all the difference on race day if you are unfortunate to get a puncture – but then again you are running on Continental so the chance of that happening are slim.
+No harm in practising this a few times so you are comfortable with the process.
+Will make all the difference on race day if you are unfortunate to get a puncture – but then again you are running on Continental so the chance of that happening is slim.

 You can view the full range of Continental tires and tubes here on Amazon.
 Why Amazon – best prices we can find online today.

-Also we would appreciate you hitting one of the share buttons and spreading the word if you feel that this post on women’s bike shorts is of value to you or perhaps to one of you friends.
+Also, we would appreciate you hitting one of the share buttons and spreading the word if you feel that this post on women’s bike shorts is of value to you or perhaps to one of your friends.